bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Front-End-Interview-Questions-Part-2.md

 -   <span id="75c5">**What is an event listener?**</span>

-Javascript command that ‘listens’ for an event to happen on the page to a given element and then runs a function when that event happens
+Javascript command that 'listens’ for an event to happen on the page to a given element and then runs a function when that event happens

 -   <span id="157d">**Why would we convert a NodeList into an Array?**</span>